timescale/docs/cloud/vpc-peering-aws/create.md

 previously.
 If you have multiple VPCs, select the VPC which you want your new service to be attached to.

-Click `Create Service`, and Timescale Forge will create your new service.
+Click `Create Service`, and Timescale Cloud will create your new service.
 Due to selecting a VPC during setup, your new service will be created with an attachment to your selected VPC.